-Checking the authenticity of components or the homogeneity within a batch is a major current challenge.
-Especially when you source them from new intermediaries or when they come from old batches.
+Verifying the authenticity of components or their homogeneity within a batch is a major challenge today.
+Particularly when you're sourcing them from new intermediaries, or from older batches (integrity after long-term storage).

-The test protocol applied by ELEMCA aims to assess the conformity of the components tested with regard to their expected characteristics: external visual appearance of the package and terminations, dimensions and integrity of the chip, the bonds and the leadframe, electrical functions, wettability of the pins.
+The aim of these checks is to assess the conformity of the components under test with regard to their expected characteristics: external visual appearance of the package and terminations, dimensions and integrity of the chip, bondings and leadframe, electrical functions, pin wettability.

-The techniques implemented adapt to the level of sophistication of the suspected counterfeit and to the technology of the component.
+The techniques we use are adapted to the suspected level of counterfeit refinement, as well as to the criticality and technology of the component.

 Non destructive testing